-10.7.8 Shared Surfaces and Cycleways
+Shared Surfaces and Cycleways

 The surface course material is to be of a red colour.
-Coloured bituminous materials by their nature are proprietary materials and are not covered by either BS 4987 (macadam) or BS 594 (asphalt) and therefore the constituent materials requirements shall be devised by the supplier to ensure a product that will give adequate durability.
+Coloured bituminous materials by their nature are proprietary materials and are not covered by the materials specified in BS EN 13108 and therefore the constituent materials requirements shall be devised by the supplier to ensure a product that will give adequate durability.
 The one exception is that the aggregate is to be red from a source approved by the Engineer.

-The transporting, laying and compaction shall be generally in compliance with the requirements of BS 4987 or BS 594 and also the requirements of this specification.
+The transporting, laying and compaction shall be generally in compliance with the requirements of BS 594987.
 Where the supplier of these proprietary materials requires other specialist operations then they shall be followed.